 I’m a postdoctoral researcher at the University of Oxford in the Department of Biochemistry.

 I work in the lab group of Ilan Davis.

-Favourite thing to do in science: The constant cycle of learning new skills and ways of thinking
+Favourite thing to do in research: The constant cycle of learning new skills and ways of thinking